RocketDerp/April14_2025/Bloomsday_2025/Donald_Trump_Hate_Watching_Reality_Twitter.md

 # Donald Trump is "hate watching"

-Donald Trump is "hate watching" of "reality Twitter" show.
+Donald Trump audience is electric media "hate watching" of "reality Twitter" show.

+The foundation of power for Russia / Putin is that people are attracted to hate of Donald Trump.
+People are thrilled at mocking, insulting Donald Trump and MAGA.

 &nbsp;

 ## What was Unleashed 2013 onward

 Mark Turnbull said the method was to play on fears, often using front companies to disguise involvement.
 “You didn’t know that was a fear until you saw something that just evoked that reaction from you,” he was recorded saying.
-“And our job is to drop the bucket further down the well than anybody else, to understand what are those really, deep-seated underlying fears, concerns.”
+“And our job is to **drop the bucket further down the well than anybody else, to understand what are those really, deep-seated** underlying fears, concerns.”

 &nbsp;

 ## Dug Deepest into the Subconsious

-Far deeper than Edward Bernays.
+Cambridge Analytica dar deeper than [Edward Bernays and Dr. Abraham Brill](https://en.wikipedia.org/wiki/Torches_of_Freedom) Easter Sunday 1929.

 Out-group hate at the core of Levant religions.